 • Entire Program 12 Months of Scholarships$665,000 • Partial Program One Month of Scholarships $55,500 • Average Family Scholarship for One Year $7,200 • Average Family Scholarship for One Month $600

-Down syndrome affects children regardless of background or economics, so Rise’s student body represents every race and socio-economic level.
+Down syndrome and other developmental delays affect children regardless of background or economics, so Rise’s student body represents every race and socio-economic level.
 We do not want to limit any family’s access to our school based on their ability to pay, but do want to ensure every family is committed to their child’s education by charging a monthly tuition.
 For families with financial need, Rise offers tuition assistance scholarships of 20%-70% off tuition.
 Our current monthly tuition is one of the lowest rates in Houston among schools for children with special needs and high-quality preschools.
 About 60 students qualify and receive scholarships off our full rate, ranging from a reduction of 20% off to a maximum of 70% off.
 The average award is $600/month or $7,200/year.
 Scholarships are a great investment in the child and our community.
 We believe that the more resources we invest in a child with development disabilities at a very early age, the far fewer he or she will require as an adult.
 Give to this program now.

 Our Amazing Teachers: Pillars of the School

 • One Year $50,000 (Typical Cost of Rise Master–level Teacher with benefits) • One month $4,200 • One instructional day $225